NVIDIA/hpc-container-maker/docs/building_blocks.md

 As a side effect, a toolchain is created containing the MPI compiler wrappers.
 The toolchain can be passed to other operations that want to build using the MPI compiler wrappers.

+Note: Using MVAPICH2-GDR on non-RHEL-based Linux distributions has several issues, including compiler version mismatches and libnuma incompatibilities.

 __Parameters__